tagoWorks/akod/README.md

    ```
 3. Code a way for the user to input their email and license

-   *email var and licensekeyvar can be named anything*
+   *emailvar and licensekeyvar can be anything*
    ```sh
    emailvar = input("Enter email: ")
    licensekeyvar = input("Enter key: ")